-His private practice is based at the Brisbane Private Hospital, and he aims to get you the best possible result for your shoulder problem.
+His private practice is based at the St Andrew's War Memorial Hospital, and he aims to get you the best possible result for your shoulder problem.

 Dr Cutbush received his medical degree from the University of Queensland.
 Following this, he undertook his internship and several years of junior surgical training at the Princess Alexandra Hospital.